6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Abstract

 \section{Abstract}

-The sixth generation (6G) mobile communications have attracted substantial attention in the global research community of information and communication technologies (ICT).
-6G systems are expected to support not only extended 5G usage scenarios, but also new usage scenarios, such as integrated sensing and communication (ISAC), integrated artificial intelligence (AI) and communication, and communication and ubiquitous connectivity.
-To realize this goal, channel characteristics must be comprehensively studied and properly exploited, so as to promote the design, standardization, and optimization of 6G systems.
+Sixth-generation (6G) mobile communications have attracted substantial attention in the global research community of information and communication technologies (ICTs).
+6G systems are expected to support not only extended 5G usage scenarios but also new usage scenarios, such as integrated sensing and communication (ISAC), integrated artificial intelligence (AI) and communication, and communication and ubiquitous connectivity.
+To achieve this goal, channel characteristics must be comprehensively studied and properly exploited to promote the design, standardization, and optimization of 6G systems.
 In this paper, we first summarize the requirements and challenges in 6G channel research.
-Our focus is on channels for five promising technologies enabling 6G, including terahertz (THz), extreme MIMO (E-MIMO), ISAC, reconfigurable intelligent surface (RIS), and space-air-ground integrated network (SAGIN).
-Then, a survey of the progress of the 6G channel research regarding the above five promising technologies is presented in terms of the latest measurement campaigns, new characteristics, modeling methods, and research prospects.
-Moreover, a tutorial on the 6G channel simulations is presented.
-We introduce the BUPTCMG-6G, a 6G link-level channel simulator, developed based on the ITU/3GPP 3D geometry-based stochastic model (GBSM) methodology.
-The simulator supports the channel simulation of the aforementioned 6G potential technologies.
-To facilitate the use of the simulator, the tutorial encompasses the design framework, user guidelines, and application examples.
+Our focus is on channels for six promising technologies enabling 6G, including ISAC, extremely large-scale MIMO (XL-MIMO), mid-band and terahertz (THz) technologies, reconfigurable intelligent surfaces (RISs), and space–air–ground integrated networks (SAGINs).
+A survey of the progress in 6G channel research regarding the above six promising technologies is presented in terms of the latest measurement campaigns, new characteristics, modeling methods, and research prospects.
+To support testing, optimization and evaluation, existing 6G channel simulators are summarized.
+Then, BUPTCMCCCMG-IMT2030 is introduced as an example of a simulator that was developed on the basis of the ITU/3GPP 3D geometry-based stochastic model (GBSM) methodology.
+We also address open issues covering standardization activities, AI-enabled methods, and system performance analysis in the context of 6G channel research.
 This paper offers in-depth, hands-on insights into the best practices of channel measurements, modeling, and simulations for the evaluation of 6G technologies, the development of 6G standards, and the implementation and optimization of 6G systems.